ottopanini/practical-docker-kubernetes/README.md

 ## Networking: (Cross-)Container Communication [networks]
 ![](networks-1.png)
 ### Case 1: Container to WWW Communication
 The example project uses AXIOS to make GET requests against a Star Wars Dummy API of the Web.
+This works out of the box.
 ### Case 2: Container to Local Host Machine Communication
 The example project uses mongoDB which runs on the host machine to store persistent data.
 `localhost` usage in project code should be replaced with `host.docker.internal` to maked this work.